 LAMIRAGE is a framework that can be instantiated to create a specific repair engine for a particular language.
 This instantiation is guided by the language developer, and influences the kind of repairs that will be produced for consumption by the end-user.

-By design, the framework supports many choices/components so that a language developer can choose the tradeoffs that are right for their domain and platform.
-To illustrate these choices, we will discuss the necessary components, along with additional extensions that the language developer may choose to instantiate.
+By design, the framework supports many choices so that a language developer can choose the tradeoffs that are right for their domain/platform.
+We will discuss the necessary components, along with additional extensions.

 First, the developer needs to provide LAMIRAGE with an annotated CFG.
 The CFG annotations correspond to marking terminals as unreliable, and potentially setting different edit costs for different unreliable tokens.
 If the user does not specify per-token edit costs, we use a default value of 1.
 Most language developers already have a CFG for their domain, or can craft one that targets the subset of the language they believe may benefit most from repairs.
 Similarly, in our experience, language developers can quickly identify a set of unreliable tokens for their domain - often those that are associated with punctuation.
-For example, the Roslyn3 team immediately noted that braces were unreliable tokens in the C# domain.

 After receiving the annotated CFG, LAMIRAGE can produce a repair engine capable of fixing syntax errors (as captured by the CFG) by performing edits on unreliable tokens (as captured by the annotations).
 For some domains or use-cases, such a repair engine may suffice.
-To expand the scope of repairs to semantic fixes, such as identifying incorrect function call arity and performing edits to resolve this, we require the language developer provide domain-specific strategies.
-There are domain specific strategies (DSS) that are likely to be useful across domains (such as checking call arity) and need only be instantiated with domain-specific values (such as the function names and associated number of arguments) - this was our experience with both the Excel and PowerFx domains.
+To expand the scope of repairs to semantic fixes, such as identifying incorrect function call arity and performing edits to resolve this, we require that the language developer provide domain-specific strategies.
+There are domain-specific strategies (DSS) that are likely to be useful across domains (such as checking call arity) and need only be instantiated with domain-specific values (such as the function names and associated number of arguments) - this was our experience with both the Excel and Power Fx domains.
 Importantly, the language developer can add DSS incrementally, focusing on implementing a check/fix strategy for observed user errors.
-In discussions with partner teams, this data-driven approach to DSS development fits well with their traditional workflow.
+In discussions with partner teams, this data-driven approach to DSS development fits well within their traditional workflow.

 If the language developer has access to a corpus of well-formed programs in their domain, they may consider training the neural ranker component, which complements the edit-distance-based ranking that takes place in the purely symbolic approach.
 To train the ranker successfully, the language developer's corpus should contain at least 10s of thousands of well-formed programs.
-In our experience, these programs can be scraped from online resources (e.g. help forums or repositories) or production resources (e.g. product telemetry).
-We found that a relatively small model performed well for ranking purposes, so modest GPUs like a K80 work well.
+In our experience, these programs can be scraped from online resources (e.g. help forums or repositories) or production resources (e.g. anonymized product telemetry).
+We found that a relatively small model performed well for ranking purposes, so training on modest GPUs like a K80 works well.